ECAS logo ECAS logo

 -Havva Ebrahimi Pour, “Engaging EU citizens in the democratic process”.

-As part of the European digital decade, ECAS is inviting citizens to share what type of initiatives they would like to see more in their neighbourhood, to improve digital inclusion.
+As part of the European digital decade, ECAS invited citizens to share what type of initiatives they would like to see more in their neighbourhood, to improve digital inclusion.
 These past few years, initiatives have been developed at the EU level to strengthen digital inclusion, such as the promotion of digital multilingualism, the development of social inclusion projects, the creation of the Digital Action Plan 2021-2027 and the European Disability Strategy 2021-2030.

 Where: ECAS crowdsourcing platform is where the magic happens.